 No, graduates with physics and maths are not eligible for MS Biotechnology.
 Only those having Biology or Life Science majors in BSc are eligible to pursue this course.

-MS is more research-focused, while MSc (Master of Science) is more broad and can lead to various career paths.
+MS is more research-focused, while MSc (Master of Science) is broader and can lead to various career paths.
 Both deal with biotechnology principles with application in animal, plant, environmental, and industrial biotechnology.
 Thus, choosing a degree solely depends on an individual's career goal.

-Although MS Biotechnology is a research based course, it is not mandatory to have paper publication to complete the course.
+Although MS Biotechnology is a research-based course, it is not mandatory to have a paper publication to complete the course.
 However, one needs to defend the thesis during the dissertation.
-Publishing papers would add extra credits to the scholar’s profile that further helps in enrolling for PhD.
+Publishing papers would add extra credits to the scholar’s profile that further help in enrolling for a PhD.